jeevan9s/pid-cv-balance-sys/README.md

 ## SOFTWARE
-python and Arduino were used to program the system.
+Python and Arduino were used to program the system.
 - serial communication script was used to implement correction angle sending from control side to actuation side. (python -> serial -> arduino)

 - languages: Python, Arduino